 Arrival: There are two traffic loops available for parents to pull up and drop off their students; one in the fenced in parking lot and another in front of the main office.
 Students choosing to eat breakfast will be able to enter the building and purchase breakfast from the cafeteria starting at 7:45.
-There will be supervision in the
+There will be supervision in the cafeteria from 7:45-7:55 for students eating breakfast.
+If students are not finished at 7:55, they can finish their breakfast in their classroom.
+Students will be able to enter their classrooms starting at 7:53.

 The main office door (door 2) and the bus loop door (door 5) will be open from 7:45-8:00.
 We ask that students not purchasing school breakfast refrain from entering the building until 7:53 when classrooms will be open.
 All elementary students should enter through either door 2 or door 5.
-Fifth graders should be dropped off at the elementary school and walk along the bus loop sidewalk to enter through door 8.
-Fifth graders with older siblings can also enter through the Middle School/High School office doors.
-The doors near the superintendent's office will not be used for drop off or pick up.